Automate Kajabi Digital Tax VAT Handling

 Selling online courses comes with a great deal of workload.
 Using the all-in-one platform, Kajabi helps in building a site to sell courses to your community.

 There is only one problem.
 Kajabi doesn’t add sales tax natively into your pricing.
-The sales tax referred to here is what the European Union (EU) calls value added tax (VAT).
+The sales tax referred to here is what the European Union or United Kingdom call value added tax (VAT).
 Your offer has to consider a percentage of tax at the point of sale.

 Since the average VAT rate in the EU is around 21%, you may want to add an additional 20% to your price to account for VAT.
 If your digital course sells for $100, the final price would be a suggested $120.
-You would then forward the collected VAT amount to your EU tax office of choice (the One-Stop Shop, or OSS) when tax filing is due.
+You would then forward the collected VAT amount to your tax office (a One-Stop Shop, or OSS in the EU) when tax filing is due.

 Where Are Your Customers Located?